 (1) The Shapley Supercluster, "b" region, lies 650 million light years (mly) away at the distant area of our graviton blocking train.
 A major group therein is the Abell supercluster galaxy catalog object 3558 (A3558).
 You can go to the POSS2/UKSTV red and blue images for RA 13h 28m 44s, and DEC -31deg.
 34m 1.1".
 I use a field of view (FOV) about 15 minutes wide (half the width of our Moon), giving me about 250x.

 This area is red-shifted 0.048z.
 At that distance we should ordinarily see some overall light shifting away from us toward the red side of our visual spectrum.
 That would be the Doppler train whistle getting lower.
 However, as we are riding that gravity blocking train faster to the cluster than the cluster is moving away from us toward the CMB, the observed light spectrum will be brighter with a blue filter than with a red filter.
 It's like the Doppler train whistle is getting higher pitched as the light spectrum blue shifts.
-That's generally what the lower left side of the CMB image at the top of this essay portrays.

-Here in Leo the red-filtered view is brighter than the blue-filtered view, which is exactly what you would expect as overall "Dark Energy" gathers speed.
+Here the red-filtered view is brighter than the blue-filtered view, which is exactly what you would expect as overall "Dark Energy" gathers speed.
 Leo is not along our more powerful graviton blocking train; so graviton blocking force vectors in Leo's area of the sky are less, as we would expect overall.

-We are not going to try this desktop DSS comparison with the Norma cluster, because it is mostly hidden behind the dusty plane of the MW, and it takes special instruments to properly observe.
+We are not going to try this DSS comparison with the Norma cluster, because it is mostly hidden behind the dusty plane of the MW, and it takes special instruments to properly observe.
 The 10x extra power of dark energy associated therein is a mathematical conclusion, based on our measured movement vs. the CMB in that direction.

 The bottom line here is simple: There is a "train" of clusters and superclusters, including our own, moving in the Shapley direction.
 There is also movement toward the "Great Attractor" Norma direction.
 Together, these two graviton-blocking train vectors merge into a net blue-shift movement toward a region of the CMB which has been satellite measured at about 600 kilometers per second.
-But don't worry, at this current speed it would take about 4.75 trillion years for our local matter to get to the Great Attractor area, at which time none of the current galaxies will exist as they now do, nor would our universe in its current form.
+But don't worry, at this current speed it would take about 4.75 trillion years for our local matter to get to the Great Attractor area, at which time none of the current galaxies will exist, nor would our universe in its current form.

 What does General Relativity gravity have to say to explain our powerful graviton-blocking mass train?
 Nothing.
-Even dimples associated with great clusters of galaxies are too small and local to orchestrate all elements of our virtual train at this great distance.
+Even dimples associated with great clusters of galaxies are too small and local to connect all elements of this virtual train at this great distance.
 There is too much level spacetime to connect and focus a train of galaxies over such a great distance.
-Even with multiple random spacetime dimples, the alleged tractor-trailer gravity which hides below spacetime sheet dimples would have a random effect on it all.
+Even with multiple random spacetime dimples, the tractor-trailer gravity which hides below spacetime sheet dimples would have a random effect on it all.

 In sharp contrast is the real force of gravity.
 It has eluded the brightest minds for centuries because it is too obvious.
 Try this: Stand in front of a large blank wall in a room.
 Put your nose one inch from the blank surface, and look straight ahead.
 What do you see?
 Only a blankness.
 Next, step back several feet.
 What can you see?
 The room and its walls.
 Graviton gravity is like that wall one inch from your nose.
 Always there, always unseen, until you shift your perspective.

 Standing on the Earth we feel its pulling power, which we call gravity.
-It's a force felt like the infamous tractor beams controlling the Starship Enterprise, keeping its crew from moving away from the alien planet's traction rays.
+It's a force felt like the infamous tractor beams controlling the Starship Enterprise, keeping its crew from moving away from the alien planet's rays.
 In the real world there are no tractor beams here or anywhere else.
 If tractor beams were universal, then our human bodies would also have weak tractor beams infinitely reaching out in all directions.